cmuparlay/parlayhash/README.md

 Note our timings include `hash_grow_list`, which is another version of our growing hash map.

-Many of the other hash maps do very badly under high contention.
+Many of the other hash maps do badly under high contention.
 For example, here are the full results for `libcuckoo`:

 ```